NOAA-MDL/grib2io-interp/README.md

 pip install . --config-settings="--build-option=build --fcompiler=intelem"
 ```

+> [!NOTE]
+> ### Building with static libraries
+> The default behavior for building grib2io-interp is to build against shared-object libraries.
+However, in production environments, it is beneficial to build against static library files.  grib2io-interp (v1.2.0+) allows for this type of build configuration.
+To build against static library files, set the environment variable, `USE_STATIC_LIBS="True"` before your build/install command.
+For example,
+>
+>```shell
+>export USE_STATIC_LIBS="True"
+>pip install . --config-settings="--build-option=build ==fcompiler=gnu95"
+>```

 ## Development

-The intention of grib2io-interp is to become the offical Python interface for the NCEP g2c library.
-Therefore, the development evolution of grib2io will mainly focus on how best to serve that purpose and its primary user's -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.
+The development evolution of grib2io-interp will mainly focus on how best to serve that purpose and its primary user's -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.

 ## Disclaimer